notyashu/Food-Journal/README.md

 A Next.js application built with Firebase for authentication and data storage, and integrated with Genkit AI.
 This project serves as a food journal application, allowing users to log events and potentially utilize AI features (via Genkit) in the future.

+## Core Features:

+- Food Intake Logging: Allow users to manually log when they eat food with a timestamp.
+- Fridge Storage Logging: Enable users to log when they put food in the fridge with a timestamp.
+- Event History Display: Display a clear and chronological history of logged food intakes and fridge storage events.
+- Server Sync: Sync data to a server for backup and multi-device access.
+-
 ## Technologies Used

 *   **Next.js** (React Framework)